puppetlabs/puppet-docs/source/learning/templates.markdown

 There are several things going on, here:

 * We changed the `File['ntp.conf']` resource, as advertised.
 * We're storing the servers in an array, mostly so I can demonstrate how to iterate over an array once we get to the template.
-If you wanted to, you could store them as a string with line breaks and per-line `server` statements instead; it comes down to a combination of personal style and the problem at hand.
+If you wanted to, you could store them as a string with line breaks and per-line `server` statements instead; it comes down to a combination of personal style and the nature of the problem at hand.
 * We'll be using that `$servers_real` variable in the actual template, which might seem odd now but will make more sense during the next chapter.
 Likewise with testing whether `$servers` is `undef`.
+(For now, it will always be `undef`, as are all variables that haven't been assigned yet.)

 Next, copy the config files to the templates directory, add the `.erb` extension to their names, and replace the blocks of servers with some choice ERB code: